pavelbel/smcol_saves_utility/README.md

 Some additions were made:
 - Warehouse Expansion level info was correctly mapped (byte 0x95 in colony record)
 - Profession field value for Treasure unit is it's gold amount (x100), i.e. 0x32 = 50d = 5000 gold
-- Artillery damaged flag discovered.
-Now we can "repair" it! (for a price in wood and tools of course).
-Though this flag means something else for ships
+- Artillery/ship 'damaged' flag discovered.
+Now we can "repair" artillery! (for a price in wood and tools of course)

 ### _smcol_sav_struct.json_ file structure
 It is a [dictionary](https://en.wikipedia.org/wiki/Associative_array).
 Each entry of it is itself a dictionary too.